leo-lox/camelus/README.md

 ### 5.2 User Profiles

-User profiles allow users to create, edit, and view personal information.

-In the app users can **create**, **edit** and **view** their personal information.
+In the app users can **create**, **edit** and **view** their personal information by navigating to profile settings screen.
 Once the registration form is submitted the information is sent to the Nostr Protocol.
-Users can update their profiles by navigating to a profile settings screen.
-Here, they can modify profile details.
 You can also see a List of followers.

-### 5.3 Post Creation and Interaction on Feed
+### 5.3 Post Creation and Interaction on feed

 The feed enables users to share their thoughts and engage with others' content.
 A post in the feed has a simple UI element Structure where users can see a profile picture, the text, share button, comments for the posts and a send button.
-When users are going to tap the send button the data is going to be saved in the **Nostr protocol**.
-The following diagram demonstrates how a user post is saved locally in the **ndk** and then the **ndk** is sending it to the **Nostr protocol**.
+When users tap the send button the data is send locally to the ndk and then the **ndk** is sending it to the **Nostr protocol**.
+The following diagram is demonstrating that.
 It also shows how the devices see other user posts on the feed.
 Once the user hits the send button, it is instantly displayed in the app’s feed without requiring a page reload.

 #### Diagram: Dataflow for sending feed post from device to nostr protocol and back